A positively curved manifold homeomorphic to T$_1$S$^4$: Positivity of the determinants

 \section{Positivity of the determinants}

-As explained in Section 3, our proof will show that the modified curvature operator is positive definite by choosing the 4-form as in \eqref{4form}, with P\"{u}ttmann parameters \eqref{parameters} and $d=-N_2$.

-One first verifies that the principal connection is indeed fat, i.e., $\beta_i>0\ , \gamma_i>0$.
-The $3\times 3$ matrix $A_0$ is then positive definite by construction.
-For the $5\times 5$ matrices $A_{ij}$ we show that the determinants of the $k\times k$ minors in the upper block (consisting of rows and columns 1 through $k$) are positive for $k=1,\dots, 5$.
+As explained in Section 3, our proof will show that the modified curvature operator is positive definite by choosing the 4-form as in \eqref{4form}, with P\"{u}ttmann parameters \eqref{parameters}.
+For this we need to prove that the determinants of the $k\times k$ minors in the upper block of the $5\times 5$ matrices $A_{ij}$ (consisting of rows and columns 1 through $k$) are positive for $k=1,\dots, 5$.
 We divide the interval $[0,L]$ into the three subintervals $[0,\frac{1}{10}],\ [\frac{1}{10},\frac{1}{2}]$ and $[\frac{1}{2},\frac{58}{100}]$ on which our metric is defined by polynomials.
-Each determinant is thus a rational function in the arclength parameter t.
-To show that it is positive, we use a theorem due to Sturm (see \cite{Ja}) that gives a simple procedure for counting zeroes of a polynomial with integer coefficients on a closed interval in terms of a Euclidean algorithm.
+Each determinant is thus a rational function in the arclength parameter $t$ whose coefficients are rational as well.
+To show that it is positive, we use a theorem due to Sturm (see \cite{Ja}) that gives a simple procedure for counting zeroes of a polynomial with rational coefficients on a closed interval in terms of a Euclidean algorithm.